← Back to All Blog Posts

 If you're using the pen-and-paper method of routing or a simplistic shortest point-to-point solution, you won't get there.
 Because there are so many variables that affect delivery routes, compared to older solutions, AI-enabled routing coupled with machine learning (ML) is essential.
 Routing software with AI and ML actually gets more accurate and efficient as it gathers data from completed routes.

 This intelligent optimization has proven to reduce miles driven by 10%.
 That's 10% less fuel consumed.
 The impact of that goes far beyond the pump, too.
 That's making the same number of deliveries with fewer service units, lower maintenance costs and fewer driver hours too.
-Plus, you'll reduce the amount of carbon emitted by your fleet.
+Your delivery cost per mile will stay the same, but the number of miles driven per delivery will shrink significantly.

 What is the cost of leasing and operating storage and shipping prep areas?
 Are those areas optimized for your current operation?
 Advanced AI-enabled delivery management software can help reduce costs in several ways.
 As the system gathers information about your deliveries over time, it may find that your current distribution location isn't ideal, and can help pinpoint the optimum site for your warehouse, or the optimum placement for an expansion or secondary hub, further reducing miles driven and speeding deliveries.